Sales quotas are a critical part of growing your business. They provide concrete steps to taking your company where you want it to grow.

 They also require a delicate balance: set the quota too low, and sales fall flat.
 Set them too high, though, and you run the real risk of frustrating and alienating your sales team.

 Here are some best practices on how to set more accurate sales quotas and how to motivate your team to hit them.
+Plus, we added some templates and software to help you create an effective sales quota for your team.

 Some people use the terms sales goals and sales quotas interchangeably, but they have two separate functions in your organization.
 Sales goals are all about your overall dreams for your business.
 Leaders set sales goals to look at the long run.
 What markets would you like to dominate?
 What kind of revenue do you want your business to earn?
 Goals are about looking ahead.